-I am so glad that I have ticked Egypt off my bucket list because it’s the most symbolic among all of the ancient civilizations.
-The Great Pyramid of Giza, which needs no further introduction, is the only Seven Wonders of the World that left on earth and made in the list of BOTH original and NEW Seven Wonders of the World.
+I am so glad that I have ticked Egypt off my bucket list because it’s the most symbolic of all of the ancient civilizations.
+The Great Pyramid of Giza, which needs no further introduction, is the only Seven Wonders of the World that is left on earth and made in the list of BOTH original and NEW Seven Wonders of the World.
 So for four days in Cairo, before heading to the rest of the country, there is no way not to have a pilgrimage and learn all about this fascinating site.
-After all, why three pyramid-shaped pile of rocks has such significance to the human culture?
+After all, why do three pyramid-shaped pile of rocks has such significance to human culture?
 Let’s find out.

 Something about Ancient Egypt and Cairo

-Along with Mesopotamia, Egypt was one of the three early civilizations of the Old World dated back to 3150 to 30 BC.
-Located on the banks of the Nile, the Egyptian civilization has the oldest and richest cultural heritages that left modern-day travelers in wonder about the lives of people over 5 thousand years ago.
+Along with Mesopotamia, Egypt was one of the three early civilizations of the Old World dating back to 3150 to 30 BC.
+Located on the banks of the Nile, the Egyptian civilization has the oldest and richest cultural heritage that left modern-day travelers in wonder about the lives of people over 5 thousand years ago.
 The ancient Egyptians are known for their prodigious culture, the ever-standing pyramids, and the sphinx – the once majestic civilization was the most advanced and developed.
-How mummies were made, how the pyramids were built, and how they developed their sophisticated culture and social system is fascinating to me.
+How mummies were made, how the pyramids were built, and how they developed their sophisticated culture and social system are fascinating to me.

 During my time in Egypt, I have learned so much more than mummies – the deities, the rituals, the religion, the mathematics, the medicine, the technology… have paved and shaped the world in ways that go beyond our understanding.
-It’s true, there are still so many unknowns about ancient Egypt’s achievements, and we are still having discoveries that we read on the news, and from time to time, a new finding or a newly unearthed artifact may completely revolutionize the hypothesis and theories that have been established by scientists and historians who think how the ancient Egyptians had lived.
+It’s true, that there are still so many unknowns about ancient Egypt’s achievements, and we are still having discoveries that we read on the news, and from time to time, a new finding or a newly unearthed artifact may completely revolutionize the hypothesis and theories that have been established by scientists and historians who think how the ancient Egyptians had lived.

-In fact, the best place to have a first-hand experience of the Ancient Eygpt world is Thebes (today’s Lxour), where it is filled with temples, sacred places, and sanctuaries.
-These are the places the pharaohs were buried and the actions took place.
+In fact, the best place to have a first-hand experience of the Ancient Eygpt world is Thebes (today’s Lxour), which is filled with temples, sacred places, and sanctuaries.
+These are the places the pharaohs were buried and the actions that took place.
 Of course, I have written a post about an itinerary in Luxor, but in Cairo, there are a few places worth visiting, especially the Egyptian Museum, which will give you an overview of the entire Empire as most of the important exhibits (including the mummies) are shown here.
-Besides, Cairo is now the capital city, with most of the country’s population called this place home; don’t forget to check out some of the modern and Islamic monuments while you are in Cairo to get a full picture of Egypt’s past and present.
+Besides, Cairo is now the capital city, with most of the country’s population calling this place home; don’t forget to check out some of the modern and Islamic monuments while you are in Cairo to get a full picture of Egypt’s past and present.

 How to get to and get around Cairo